asminpaudel141/java-100program/README.md

 # 43.Write a Java program to implement inheritance
 # 44.Write a Java program to implement multiple inheritance using interfaces
 # 45.Write a Java program to implement an abstract class.
+# 46.Write a Java program to implement an abstract class.